 Leaders must ensure that engineering teams have large blocks of contiguous time available each day for work.
 This means scheduling standups in the morning, grouping meetings together in either the morning or late afternoon, and protecting a 3-4-hour focused time block daily to enable the team to function at a high level

 In an upcoming blog, we'll have a lot more to say about the ways in which Flywheel fosters a culture of continuous improvement and uses metrics to gauge individual and team performance and build high-performing product teams.
-In the meantime, email me for more information or reach out on Twitter @Liatrio.
+In the meantime, contact us for more information or reach out on Twitter @Liatrio.

 Liatrio is a collaborative, end-to-end Enterprise Delivery Acceleration consulting firm that helps enterprises transform the way they work.
 We work as boots-on-the-ground change agents, helping our clients improve their development practices, react more quickly to market shifts, and get better at delivering value from conception to deployment.